rehierl/node-tree-outliner/1-basics/2-2-hierarchy-of-sets.md

 whether or not an ancestor set has more elements than a descendant set.

-Note that the "loosely" vs. "strictly" distinction could be used with regards to content injection.
+Note that the "loosely" vs. "strictly" distinction could be used in combination with content injection.

 **CLARIFICATION**
-Set D is said to **overlap** set A.

-Which is because both sets have elements in common, and because both have elements which the other set does not have.
+Set D is said to **overlap** set A because both sets have elements in common, and because both have elements which the other set does not have.

 Note that set A also overlaps set D.